dzervoudakes/react-scaffolder/README.md

 ## What's included?

-When looking at the initial build, you'll come to realize that I can be very nitpicky in terms of file/folder structure, unit testing frameworks, formatting and linting (including an unholy combination of `eslint` standard config, `Airbnb` config, and `Pretter`), etc. I have tailored this configuration to scale with the growing pains of a large and growing development force in mind.
+When looking at the initial build, you'll come to realize that I can be very nitpicky in terms of file/folder structure, unit testing frameworks, formatting and linting (including an unholy combination of `eslint:recommended`, `Airbnb`, and `Prettier` configurations), etc. I have tailored this configuration to scale with the growing pains of a large and growing development force in mind.
 As such, this template is highly opinionated out of the box.

 *  Build instructions are provided within the `README.md` file generated with each new scaffold